 Don’t let the name fool you.
 Hyaluronic acid isn’t an acid in the way you might think.
 Unlike salicylic, glycolic and lactic acids, hyaluronic acid doesn’t remove dead cells from your skin.
 On the contrary, it adds something vital to optimal skin health: water.

 Nature’s most powerful water magnet.

 HA’s super power?
 It can hold 1,000 times its own weight in water.
 (So the equivalent of you carrying a whale.)
 Hyaluronic acid is naturally present within your entire body and has the consistency of a viscous gel.
 It acts as a lubricant to help your joints, muscles, and nerves function smoothly—think of it like the oil in a car engine.

 So what specifically does it do for your skin?
-It's a supreme humectant, not only drawing vital water in to your skin, but also holding on to it and preventing moisture loss.
-This provides both immediate and long-term hydration benefits, so your skin can maintain a plump, hydrated, radiant and smooth appearance.
+This supreme humectant not only draws vital water in to your skin, but also holds on to it and prevents moisture loss.
+This provides both immediate and long-term hydration benefits, so your skin can maintain a plump, hydrated, radiant, and smooth appearance.
 “Hyaluronic acid is a dermatologist favourite ingredient because it plumps up your skin with hydration, giving it a youthful, dewy look.
 It also makes fine dry lines and wrinkles appear less obvious,” explains Clinique Derm Pro Dr. Michelle Henry, a board-certified dermatologist based in New York City.

 The sealant in the leaky roof.